spatie/guidelines.spatie.be/content/code-style/laravel-php.md

 ### Avoid else

-In general `else` should be avoided because it makes code less readable.
+In general, `else` should be avoided because it makes code less readable.
 In most cases it can be refactored using early returns.
 This will also cause the happy path to go last, which is desirable.

 ```php
 // Good